-This policy enables the reasonable and appropriate reimbursement of expenses and provision of facilities to councillors to help them undertake their civic duties.
+This policy enables the reasonable and appropriate reimbursement of expenses and provision of facilities to Councillors to help them undertake their civic duties.

-It ensures accountability and transparency, and seeks to align councillor expenses and facilities with community expectations.
+It ensures accountability and transparency, and seeks to align Councillor expenses and facilities with community expectations.
 Councillors must not obtain private or political benefit from any expense or facility provided under this policy.

-The policy has been prepared in accordance with the Local Government Act 1993 (the Act) and Local Government (General) Regulation 2005 (the Regulation), and complies with the Office of Local Government's Guidelines for the payment of expenses and provision of facilities to Mayors and Councillors in NSW.
+The policy has been prepared in accordance with the Local Government Act 1993 (the Act) and Local Government (General) Regulation 2021 (the Regulation), and complies with the Office of Local Government's Guidelines for the payment of expenses and provision of facilities to Mayors and Councillors in NSW.

-The term general manager where referenced in this document refers to the statutory general manager under section 334 of Local Government Act 1993, which in Strathfield Council's case is known as the chief executive officer.
+The term General Manager where referenced in this document refers to the statutory General Manager under section 334 of Local Government Act 1993.

-The policy sets out the maximum amounts council will pay for specific expenses and facilities.
+The policy sets out the maximum amounts Council will pay for specific expenses and facilities.
 Expenses not explicitly addressed in this policy will not be paid or reimbursed.